 ARROWHEAD REGIONAL DEVELOPMENT COMMISSION

-Survey Regarding the Future of Highway 210 through Jay Cooke State Park
+Final Report Available Regarding Future of Highway 210 through Jay Cooke State Park in NE Minnesota

-(Duluth, MN) Members of the public are invited to complete a survey regarding the future of Highway 210 through Jay Cooke State Park in northeast Minnesota by visiting the following webpage:
+(Duluth, MN) The public is invited to review the final report on the input process for the future of Highway 210 through Jay Cooke State Park in northeast Minnesota by visiting the following webpage:

 For further information contact Andy Hubley, Regional Planning Division, Arrowhead Regional Development Commission, at 218-529-7512 or email firstname.lastname@example.org.